What Are the Phases of Clinical Trials?

-In the United States, when phase III clinical trials show a new drug is more effective and/or safer than the current standard treatment, a new drug application (NDA) is submitted to the Food and Drug Administration (FDA) for approval.
+In the United States, when phase III clinical trials (or sometimes phase II studies) show a new drug is more effective and/or safer than the current standard treatment, a new drug application (NDA) is submitted to the Food and Drug Administration (FDA) for approval.
 The FDA then reviews the results from the clinical trials and other relevant information.

-Or, based on its review, the FDA can decide that the treatment is OK to be used in patients with the type of illness the drug was tested on.
-In this case, the new treatment often becomes the standard of care, and newer drugs must then be tested against it before being approved.
-But, in some cases, the clinical trials are still not over and phase IV trials continue.
+Based on the review, the FDA decides whether to approve the treatment for use in patients with the type of illness the drug was tested on.
+If approved, the new treatment often becomes a standard of care, and newer drugs must often be tested against it before being approved.

 Phase IV clinical trials: What else do we need to know?